Adelaide f English, Italian, Portuguese

 .
 In Norse myth Thora was the wife of the Danish king Ragnar Lodbrok.

-TITANIA f Literature
+Titania f Literature

 Perhaps based on Latin Titanius

-(1595) where it is the name of queen of the fairies.
-This is also a moon of Uranus, named after the Shakespearian character.
+(1595) where it is the name of the queen of the fairies.
+This is also a moon of Uranus, named after the Shakespearean character.

-VASHTI f Biblical
+Vashti f Biblical

 in Hebrew, but it is most likely of Persian origin.
 In the Old Testament this is the name of the first wife of King Ahasuerus of Persia before he marries Esther.

-ZENOBIA f Ancient Greek
+Zenobia f Ancient Greek

 meaning "life".
 This was the name of a 3rd-century queen of Palmyra.
 After claiming the title Queen of the East